 PUBLIC HEALTH CENTRAL COMMAND CENTER

 The Vanderbilt Public Health Central Command Center (Command Center) is a collaboration between the Nurse Faculty Practice Division in the School of Nursing, Division of Administration, Office of the Provost, Vanderbilt Student Health Center (SHC) and Vanderbilt Occupational Health Center (OHC).
 The Command Center provides support and coordination for university testing strategies.
 As a part of these efforts, the Command Center conducts contact tracing with individuals who have tested positive for COVID-19.
 Along with contact tracing, the Command Center coordinates with supervisors, mentors, leadership and other community members as positive individuals and close contacts are identified, providing support for the workplace, and living and learning communities.

 By launching these robust in-house contact tracing, coordination and support capabilities, Vanderbilt has established an organizational and case management structure to ensure timely coordination to protect and support the health and safety of the campus and Nashville community.

 To read more about how contact tracing works, please visit the contact tracing page.

 Campus-wide approaches to safety and the practice of mask wearing and physical distancing are important as individuals can be without symptoms and still be COVID-19 positive.
-Individuals who have been authorized to return to campus must also conduct symptom monitoring every day before coming to campus.
+Individuals should conduct symptom monitoring every day before coming to campus and/or joining campus activities.
 It is our shared duty as a community to act responsibly.
-All individuals must be free of ANY symptoms related to COVID-19 to be on campus or participate in activities on campus.
+All individuals must be free of ANY symptoms related to COVID-19 to be on, or participate in, activities on campus.